skyfalir/eCom/README.md

     git push origin feature/new-feature
     ```

-5. **Create a pull request ont he main repository, describe your changes and why they should be merged with the project**
+5. **Create a pull request on the main repository, describe your changes and why they should be merged with the project**

 ## License
 This project is licensed under the MIT License.